manwar/theweeklychallenge/content/blog/advent-calendar-2023-12-17.md

 ### PWC 228 - Task 2 - Raku Implementation

+    You are given an array of integers in which all elements are unique.

+    Write a script to perform the following operations until the array is empty and return the total count of operations.

+    If the first element is the smallest then remove it otherwise move it to the end.

+    Example 1
+        Input: @int = (3, 4, 2)
+        Ouput: 5

+        Operation 1: move 3 to the end: (4, 2, 3)
+        Operation 2: move 4 to the end: (2, 3, 4)
+        Operation 3: remove element 2: (3, 4)
+        Operation 4: remove element 3: (4)
+        Operation 5: remove element 4: ()

+    Example 2
+        Input: @int = (1, 2, 3)
+        Ouput: 3

+        Operation 1: remove element 1: (2, 3)
+        Operation 2: remove element 2: (3)
+        Operation 3: remove element 3: ()

 <br>

 This task was about doing a kind of `bubble sort` on an array, removing the `smallest one` if it is the `leftmost`, and counting the operations required to `empty` the array.